EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

 You would need a package manager tool for your programming language to be able to do that - this is typically a command line tool that you invoke from a command line terminal.
 In addition to a package manager, you will need another command line tool to create and manage virtual environments on your machine.
-Sometimes, a package manager provides combines both of these functionalities and you only need to install one extra tool on your system.
+Sometimes, a package manager combines both of these functionalities and you only need to install one extra tool on your system.

 ### Considerations